babu-ch/vue-quill/README.md

 > 🧩 **Maintained fork** of [vueup/vue-quill](https://github.com/vueup/vue-quill)
 > ✨ Updated for **Quill v2** compatibility.
+> If you have @types/quill installed, uninstall it, as it is no longer needed

 <p align="center">
   <a href="https://vueup.github.io/vue-quill/" target="_blank" rel="noopener noreferrer">